Cycle from Vietnam to Cambodia's Angkor Wat

 It's no secret that we love cycling and many of us at HQ think it's the best way to see a country, however, we realise that organising your own trip can be a total faff.
 On our cycling trips, we've found a local guide who has put together a perfect route and will navigate for you all the way.
 We even send a van that transports your overnight luggage and provide high-quality bikes and delicious snacks to keep you going.
 Faff eliminated!
 All you have to do is turn up, pedal and take in the landscape with your fellow tourers.
 You don't need to be a lycra-clad 'roadie' although they're welcome too!

 The cycling on the trip is a combination of paved roads and dirt roads going through dry forests, jungles, and cloud forests.
 Most of the riding is not that technical, your guide will give a heads up on the more difficult parts.
 Experience in riding back-to-back days is recommended but not absolutely necessary.
-Most of the days there are climbs as you pass from one valley to the other over the mountains.
 There is always plenty of time each day to take your time riding and to stop to take pictures etc. You will regroup wherever the guides find it necessary to keep the group together and safe.
 There will be plenty of local snacks and some shade to keep you going.
-The ultimate aim of cycling on this trip is simply to be able to see more of Costa Rica combining it with hiking, whitewater rafting, and kayaking.
+The ultimate aim of cycling on this trip is simply to be able to see more of each country.

 On some days, yes, on other days there will be a transfer (usually under an hour, driving durations are stated in the itinerary above if over this amount) to get you between the cycling routes - this is to keep you away from busy roads and onto the best cycle routes.
 The backroads take a bit of piecing together to ensure the riding will be fun and hopefully stress-free, and the bus will provide some time to kick back and take it all in.